Revisiting Soliton Contributions to Perturbative Amplitudes: Introduction and Summary

 In line with the soliton literature, we assume that the Compton wavelength, \ie inverse mass, scales as $g^2$ relative to a fixed length scale determined from the potential, such as the inverse mass of a perturbative excitation: $R_C\propto g^2 m^{-1}$.
 Thus, {\it if} the soliton size is also fixed in terms of this mass scale such that $R_S\propto m^{-1}$, then faster-than-any-power suppression in $R_C/2R_S$ means suppression relative to perturbative effects.
 For shorthand we will express functions of this type through the typical example $e^{-2R_S/R_C}$, although there are of course other functions with this property.
 We stress that all such functions lead to contributions that are suppressed compared to any finite order in perturbation theory, provided the size $R_S$ is tied to a fixed scale.

 However, our formalism also allows for solitons with moduli-dependent sizes.
-Thus the $e^{-2R_S/R_C}$ factor, taken at face value, implies finite contributions from configurations with $R_S\propto R_C$.
+Thus a $e^{-2R_S/R_C}$ factor, taken at face value, would imply finite contributions from configurations with $R_S\propto R_C$.
 Of course, when $R_{S} \propto R_C$ one expects that the semiclassical approximation breaks down.
 A more conservative stance would therefore be that small solitons simply invalidate the above arguments for faster-than-any-power suppression.
 This still leaves open the possibility of a drastic modification to the perturbative expansion and more powerful tools are needed to determine the role of soliton contributions.